nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/GIT_REMOTE_BACKUP.md

 1. Log into your Github account.
 1. Click the `+` sign in the top right corner.
 1. Choose "New repository".
-1. In the "Repository name" field, enter in `nss-aquarium`.
+1. In the "Repository name" field, enter in a name you want to use for your repository.
 1. Scroll down and click the green "Create Repository" button.
 1. Copy the repository's connection string.
     ![](./images/copy-github-connection-string.gif)
 1. Follow the second set of instructions.
     ![](./images/add-origin.png)

 Now that the code has successfully been backed up, go back to your browser, and refresh the page.
-You will see that your remote repository backup now has your aquarium HTML, JavaScript and CSS files in it.
+You will see that your files have been uploaded.

-## Practice: Backup Exercise

-* Create a Github repository for the Congressional Representative exercise, and push up that code.
-* Create a Github repository for the Coffee Houses exercise, and push up that code.

-When you are done, you should have three new repositories in your Github account.

-1. Aquarium
-1. Coffee Houses
-1. Congressional Representative

-> **Tip:** If you have any issues getting your code onto Github, see a member of your instructional team immediately so that you have a backup of your code.
-Pushing your code to Github is not optional.
-It's a required part of this program.